jwells89/ObjectiveAudio/README.markdown

 3. Ensure that `ObjectiveAudio.framework` along with `SFBAudioEngine.framework` are linked and copied

 ##License
-Sapphire is licensed under [BSDv3](http://opensource.org/licenses/BSD-3-Clause).
+ObjectiveAudio is licensed under [BSDv3](http://opensource.org/licenses/BSD-3-Clause).
 Contributions are welcome; simply fork, make your changes, and file a pull request.